pytorch/tutorials/intermediate_source/rpc_tutorial.rst

 The `torch.distributed.rpc <https://pytorch.org/docs/master/rpc.html>`__ package
 can help with the above scenarios.
-In case 1, `RPC <https://pytorch.org/docs/master/rpc.html#rpc>`__ and `RRef <https://pytorch.org/docs/master/rpc.html#rref>`__ can help send data from one worker to another and also easily referencing remote data objects.
-In case 2, `distributed autograd <https://pytorch.org/docs/master/rpc.html#distributed-autograd-framework>`__ and `distributed optimizer <https://pytorch.org/docs/master/rpc.html#module-torch.distributed.optim>`__ allows executing backward and optimizer step as if it is local training.
+In case 1, `RPC <https://pytorch.org/docs/master/rpc.html#rpc>`__ and `RRef <https://pytorch.org/docs/master/rpc.html#rref>`__ allow sending data from one worker to another while easily referencing remote data objects.
+In case 2, `distributed autograd <https://pytorch.org/docs/master/rpc.html#distributed-autograd-framework>`__ and `distributed optimizer <https://pytorch.org/docs/master/rpc.html#module-torch.distributed.optim>`__ make executing backward pass and optimizer step as if it is local training.
 In the next two sections, we will demonstrate APIs of `torch.distributed.rpc <https://pytorch.org/docs/master/rpc.html>`__ using a reinforcement learning example and a language model example.
-Please note, this tutorial is not aiming at building the most accurate or efficient models to solve given problems, instead the main goal is to show how to use the `torch.distributed.rpc <https://pytorch.org/docs/master/rpc.html>`__ package to build distributed training applications.
+Please note, this tutorial does not aim at building the most accurate or efficient models to solve given problems, instead, the main goal here is to show how to use the `torch.distributed.rpc <https://pytorch.org/docs/master/rpc.html>`__ package to build distributed training applications.